Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 Step 1: Research and Shortlist (Week 1-2)

-Tip: Don’t rush this stage.
+Activities: Resources: Tip: Don't rush this stage.
 Thorough research prevents costly mistakes.

 Step 2: Engage a Buyer's Agent (Week 2-3)

-Agent Fees: Typically paid by the developer (2-5% commission), not the buyer.
+While you can buy direct from developers, a buyer's agent provides: Agent Fees: Typically paid by the developer (2-5% commission), not the buyer.
 Confirm this upfront.
+Finding an Agent:

 Step 3: Due Diligence (Week 3-4)